 Using the work of other writers when preparing an assignment and pretending it is your own by not acknowledging where it came from is called plagiarism.
-Even when you are not intending to cheat, it is clear that submitting someone else's work or ideas is not evidence of your own grasp of the material and cannot earn you marks.
+The attempted re-use of work completed by you for other courses to attempt to gain credit for this one is also (self) plagiarism, another form of cheating.
+Please don't take any risks around academic honesty: for the protection of all hard-working students the penalties for offences are severe.
 The University's Referen©ite website www.cite.auckland.ac.nz provides students with a one-stop online resource for academic referencing needs.
 Referen©ite explains the essentials of referencing and how to avoid plagiarism.
 It also includes practical tools to help students reference correctly, use references effectively in writing, and gives fast access to some major reference formats with examples.